Lamar, South Carolina

 Lamar is a town in Darlington County, South Carolina, United States.
 The population was 989 at the 2010 census.
 It is part of the Florence, SC Metropolitan Statistical Area.

 History

-In March of 2019, the Mayor of Lamar, Darnell Byrd McPherson, called police to her home to investigate a hate crime.
+In March 2019, the Mayor of Lamar, Darnell Byrd McPherson, called police to her home to investigate a hate crime.
 She said her car and her husband's car had been sprayed with a yellow substance by some vandals.
 However, police determined that the substance was just pollen.
+The current mayor of Lamar is named James Howell.